Jonathan Friedland

-Professor Jonathan Samuel Friedland is a British physician and medical researcher.
-He serves as Vice-President (Research and Innovation) and Professor of Infectious Diseases at City St George's, University of London.
+Jonathan Samuel Friedland is a British physician and medical researcher.
+As of June 2026 he is professor of infectious diseases at City St George's, University of London, and since April 2026 has served as president of the European Society of Clinical Microbiology and Infectious Diseases (ESCMID).

 Early life and education

-Jonathan Friedland is the son of Albert and Rosalind Friedland.
-He was educated at St Paul's School in London before studying medicine at Corpus Christi College, University of Cambridge, and King's College Hospital.
+Jonathan Samuel Friedland, the son of Albert and Rosalind Friedland, was born in London.

+Friedland earned a BA and MA at the University of Cambridge and a medical degree (MBBS) and a PhD at the University of London.
+He also studied medicine at and King's College Hospital.
 He completed his junior medical training at the Royal Brompton Hospital, the Royal Postgraduate Medical School, and the John Radcliffe Hospital in Oxford.

 Friedland later undertook a Clinical Research Fellowship funded by the Medical Research Council at St George's, University of London.